bbrojson/sun-and-moon/README.md

    7. Install `nginx`
       1. [needs to be detailed]
 7. Setup repo on VPS
-   1. Set up ssh key
+   1. Set up SSH key
    2. Create a new key as in previous steps.
-Paste public key to github ssh keys section.
+Paste public key to github SSH keys section.
    3. Create an folder ex `mkdir ~/repos`
    4. Clone github repo into the folder
 8. Create Github auto deploy action
    1. Set envs, go to Settings -> Secrets -> Actions -> New repository secret `   PRIVATE_KEY = "Copy generated private key from vps to github secret" HOST = "YOUR SERVER ADDRESS, example: 172.41.91.123" USERNAME = "YOUR SERVER USERNAME, example: daniel"`
    1. Setup action, example code:
       1. [needs to be detailed]